Summer Studies in India overview

 - Ideally, students who have completed two years of undergraduate study and have completed a substantial component of India Studies coursework or have a particular academic interest in India Studies

-- must have a valid passport with at least six (6) months remaining after the end of the Summer Studies in India program or be able to apply for a new passport before March 1, 2017.
+- must have a valid passport with at least six (6) months remaining after the end of the Summer Studies in India program

 - Official transcripts of all post secondary studies